apalache-mc/apalache/UNRELEASED.md

      DO NOT LEAVE A BLANK LINE BELOW THIS PREAMBLE -->
 ### Features

 * Type checker: supporting TLC operators, see #601
+* Type checker: tagging all expressions with the reconstructed types, see #608

 ### Bug fixes